TollyH/AssEmbly/Documentation/Language.md

 ## Console Input and Output

 AssEmbly has native support for reading and writing from the console.
-There are four types of write that can be performed: 64-bit number in decimal; byte in decimal; byte in hexadecimal; and byte as a character.
-There is only a single type of read: a character as a byte.
-There is no native support for reading numbers in any base, nor is there support for reading or writing multiple numbers/characters at once.
+There are four types of write that can be performed: 64-bit number in decimal; byte in decimal; byte in hexadecimal; and a raw byte (character).
+There is only a single type of read: a single raw byte.
+There is no native support for reading numbers in any base, nor is there support for reading or writing multiple numbers/bytes at once.

 Writing can be done from registers, literals, labels, and pointers; reading must be done to a register.
 As with the move instructions, if a byte write instruction is used on a register or literal, only the lowest byte will be considered.
 If one is used on a label or a pointer, only a single byte of memory will be read, as an opposed to the 8 bytes that are read when writing a 64-bit number.